Who Is Luna of LunaGrown

 Luna girl is a rescue pup from a shelter in the Bronx, NY.
 Very little is known of her living situation prior to adoption, other than some children were not very nice to her and like most rescue pups she was dehydrated, to say the least.
 Luna is a very social girl and has her favorite Manhattan restaurants where she sits outside with her human companions and watches people.
 She gets to travel quite a bit, enjoying the country, the city, and the beach.

 On the farm Luna has a special playmate, his name is Benny.
 Ben is also a rescue pup.
 Adopted from the Chelsea Vet Clinic in Manhattan.
 Again not much is known of Benny’s life before adoption other than his extensive medical records.
 Ben is a country dog and spends his time either at the farm with his girl Luna or at home with the jam maker.
 Ben loves chasing squirrels, and birds when at home.
 He also has a sweet tooth!

 Luna and Ben often will wait for one another’s arrival at the farm by sitting on the pond berm overlooking the road.
-They run the fields, jump the irrigation lines, swim and play without much care.
-They wrestle as if they were brother and sister, and share what seems to be a deep-rooted respect for one another.
+They run the fields, jump the irrigation lines, swim, and play without much care.
+They wrestle as if they were brother and sister, and share what seems to be deep-rooted respect for one another.